Safeheron/sgx-arweave-cpp/README.md

 - `key_shard_generation_path` The path of key shard generation request to your server, for example `/arweave/generate_key_shard`;
 - `key_shard_query_path`  The path of key shard query request to your server, for example `/arweave/query_key_shard`;
 - `log_path` The absolute path to store logs, for example: `/root/glog-arweave`;
+- `max_thread_task_count` The maximum number of task threads that can be allocated by the thread pool;